eabeam/spesIE/README.md

 # spesIE
-Impact Evaluation of the Special Program for Employment of Students readme.txt
+## Impact Evaluation of the Special Program for Employment of Students

+## readme.txt
 **********************************************
-Impact Evaluation of the Special Program for Employment of Student (SPES) Innovations for Poverty Action
+Impact Evaluation of the Special Program for Employment of Student (SPES)

-PIs:
-Emily Beam
-Nathanael Goldberg
-Leigh Linden
+Innovations for Poverty Action

-Stella Quimbo
+PIs: Emily Beam, Nathanael Goldberg, Leigh Linden, Stella Quimbo

 Documents prepared by Heather Richmond and Emily Beam